ayrtoncarlos/Facisa-P3/README.md

 		</ol>

 <h3> Visibility of classes and methods </h3>
- <dt> Some examples of class and method visibility in the Java programming language </dt>
+ <dt> Some examples of class and method visibility in the Java programming language: </dt>
  	<h5> Classes: </h5>
  		<ol>
 			<li> Default class </li>